Jean28518/Godot-jTools/README.md

 - **jEssentials.find_files_recursively(directory_path : String, file_extension : String)**: With this function you can crawl a directory for a specific file extension.
 It returns an array of Strings containing the full path of the files.
 Ignores files beginning with a `.`. *(This function works recursively.
 Crawling over big directorys could cause lags)* Example: `var scripts = jEssentials.find_files_recursively("res://", "gd")`

-- **jEssentials.copy_folder_recursively(from : String, to : String)**: Copies whole folder with all content and subfolders to a new location.
+- **jEssentials.copy_folder_recursively(from : String, to : String)**: Copies whole folder with all content and subfolders to another location.
+Overwrites existing files.

 - **jEssentials.remove_duplicates(array : Array)**: Removes duplicates out of the array.
 Returns the new array without duplicates.